 Screening: The short films will be shown on TV and distributed via social media platforms including Instagram, Facebook, YouTube and Whatsapp.
 Citizens will be encouraged to vote for their “Integrity Icon” through SMS, Whatsapp and online.

-Winner: The first Ukrainian Integrity Icons will be announced at a public ceremony in Kyiv; and we will host the “Culture of Lawfulness” roundtable to discuss the issues.
+Winners: The first Ukrainian Integrity Icons will be announced at a public ceremony.

 All questions related to the campaign in Ukraine are welcome at the Centre for Cultural Management: firstname.lastname@example.org, +380673644072

-The project is being realised with the financial support from the MATRA programme which is administered by the Dutch Embassy in Ukraine.
+The project is being realised with the support from the Embassy of the Netherlands in Ukraine and the Ukrainian Cultural Foundation.